giampiportatile/PREPARE-Challenge-Phase-3/README.md

 submission_format.csv

-test_labels.csv (this file is used only to compute the score on the unseen test data)
+test_labels.csv (this file is used only to compute the score on the test data)

 ## Parse data, train model and compute predictions